Subscriptions and recurring revenue

-Continually work to improve your subscription business and maximize recurring revenue by collecting as much data as possible about your operations, services and customers.
+Continually work to improve your subscription business and maximize recurring revenue by collecting as much data as possible about your operations, services, and customers.
 There are several metrics that do a good job shedding light on subscription businesses and opportunities for growth and refinement:

 ● Customer lifetime value

-● Average revenue per user
+● The average revenue per user

 ● Churn rate